mkobaly/slackchatops/readme.md

 ```
 // Action represents what the system should perform.
 This is typically some type of command
 type Action struct {
 	Name            string   // friendly name of the action
 	Description     string   // description of the action
 	Command         string   // actual command being called
 	WorkingDir      string   // working directory for the command to be called in
 	Params          []string // parameters the command needs to run.
 When executed the user will pass these in as arguments.
 They will be appended to the Args list
 	Args            []string // arguments to pass to the command.
 If any are predefined in the config.yaml file (defaults) then user passed arguments (Params) will be appended to the end
 	OutputFile      string   // if the command being executed writes to a file.
 StdErr and StdOut are already captured.
 This could be an html document from a set of unit tests for example
+	AuthorizedUsers []string // list of autorized users that are allowed to execute this action.
+This should be their slackId
 }
 ```